Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Convergence of ALSO

 Let \( h(\theta, \pi) \) be a differentiable function defined in~\ref{eq:adv_pi_problem}.
 In our analysis, we will consider Assumptions~\ref{as:lipgrad}, \ref{as:stoch_grad}, and~\ref{as:uncertainty_set} to provide theoretical guarantees.

-In fact, we apply Assumptions~\ref{as:lipgrad} and~\ref{as:stoch_grad} to estimate the norms of stochastic gradients; namely, we require the $K_{i,j}$-Lipschitz continuity of \( f_{i,j}(\theta) \) and control over the variance of stochastic gradients.
-Assumption~\ref{as:uncertainty_set} is necessary because in the lemma \ref{lemma:D4} we use an upper bound on the KL divergence over a subset of the simplex.
-This bound is not valid on the full simplex, so we need to truncate its edges.
-As a result, the KL divergence becomes bounded on the resulting set.
+In fact, we apply ~\ref{as:stoch_grad} to estimate the norms of stochastic gradients and we add batch size $B$ to control the variance of noise that occurs due to stochastics in gradient oracle.
+Also in ~\ref{as:lipgrad} we require the $K_{i,j}$-Lipschitz continuity of \( f_{i,j}(\theta) \) and their $L_{i,j}$-smoothness.
+In the sequel, assumption ~\ref{ass:theta} is useful several times in calculations, but it has a different form, however, we can estimate this constant $L$ through our existing $L_{i,j}$ and $K_{i,j}$.

-We define the domain for \( \pi \) as the set \( U \cap \Delta \), which is a simplex $\Delta$ with truncated corners $U \cap \Delta$ to ensure that the KL divergence remains bounded on \( \Delta \cap U \).
-However, in practice, this constraint can often be relaxed to $\Delta$.
-In our experiments, we use the standard simplex $\Delta$ as a heuristic approximation for \( U \cap \Delta\), since the solutions typically do not lie near the boundary where the KL divergence would become unbounded.
+We use asssumption ~\ref{as:uncertainty_set} with set $U$ because this notation is adopted in the related paper \citep{mehta2024drago}.
+Namely, we define the domain for \( \pi \) as the set \( U \cap \Delta \), which is usually used to truncate corners of $\Delta$ to ensure that the KL divergence remains bounded on \( \Delta \cap U \).
+However, in our theory we do not require that the simplex must be with truncated corners.

-In fact, Assumption \ref{as:uncertainty_set} is not a limitation for us.
-Indeed, it was shown \cite{ben2001lectures} that if we consider a closed convex set $X \subset \Delta^n$ as a domain, then the $\text{KL}$-divergence can be upper bounded by a constant.
-What is more, our proof can be adapted to a regularized version of $\text{KL}$-divergence that is bounded on the simplex, in which case the \ref{as:uncertainty_set} assumption is not required since the constant $D$ can be analytically defined.

-We now introduce several definitions and lemmas proven in \cite{lin2019descentascent}, which will be used in the convergence analysis.
+In this section, we consider a more general case of assumptions for our algorithm.
+So we now introduce several definitions and lemmas proven in \cite{bylinkin2025enhancingstabilityphysicsinformedneural}, which will be used in the convergence analysis.